OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 There are a number of activities to perform once a new feature is made available:

+* [Update Documentation](https://github.com/OctopusDeploy/docs) - Ensure the documentation reflect the new functionality exposed by the steps and targets.
+* [Dynamic target scripts](https://octopus.com/docs/infrastructure/deployment-targets/dynamic-infrastructure) - Docs will need to be updated with any new scripts.
 * [Uservoice](https://octopusdeploy.uservoice.com/) - Close any suggestions that have now been satisfied.
 * [Customer Solutions Product Feedback](https://trello.com/b/vZEB7drD/customer-solutions-product-feedback) - Add a note to any scenario that is now satisfied.
 * [Issues Repo](https://github.com/OctopusDeploy/Issues/issues) - Close any issues that have been solved.
 * [Feedback Repo](https://github.com/OctopusDeploy/StepsFeedback/issues) - Add a note to any feedback issue created for the milestone, and close the issue.
 * [Terraform provider](https://github.com/OctopusDeployLabs/terraform-provider-octopusdeploy) - this will need to be updated with new targets.
 Ping #team-integrations when the target is available in master.
+* [Octopus client](https://github.com/OctopusDeploy/OctopusClients) - this may need to be updated with new target types.
+This requirement may be removed with step packages.

 # References